Daylight Saving Time: Are You Ready?

 March 02, 2020

-When the clocks move forward one hour in the spring, you may lose an hour of sleep if you are unprepared, putting yourself at risk for the effects of sleep loss.
+When the clocks change in the spring and fall for daylight saving time (DST), you may lose an hour of sleep, putting you at risk for the effects of sleep loss if you're unprepared.
+For example:

 - On the Monday after moving clocks forward an hour, U.S. hospitals report a 24 percent jump in visits for heart attack visits, one study reports.

-- Another study estimates that car crashes caused by drivers drowsy after Daylight Savings Time went into effect likely resulted in 30 deaths over a nine-year period from 2002-2011.
+- Another study estimates that car crashes caused by drivers drowsy after daylight saving time went into effect likely resulted in 30 deaths over a nine-year period from 2002-2011.

 Keep regular sleep-wake hours